ruderngespra/logit-js/README.md

 # logit-js

 Logit-js writes informative console logs into javascript files.
-It can be integrated into an editor or used as a command line tool.
+It can be used as a command line tool or integrated into an editor which is its main use case.
+It is built upon several small [babel](https://github.com/babel/babel) plugins in combination with [prettier](https://github.com/prettier/prettier) code formatting.

 Actively developed.
 Stable version not yet available.